-Robert H. Haworth is an assistant professor in the Department of Professional and Secondary Education at West Chester University.
+Robert H. Haworth is an associate professor in the Department of Educational Foundations & Policy Studies at West Chester University.
 He teaches courses focusing on the social foundations of education, anarchism, and critical pedagogies.
 He has published and presented internationally on anarchism, youth culture, informal learning spaces, and critical social studies education.
 He cofounded worker-owned and -operated Regeneration TV as well as other academic research collectives.
 Currently, he is working on a coedited book on Critical Perspectives and Informal Learning, as well as writing a single authored book entitled: Horizontal Imaginaries: Education, Spontaneity and Desire.

 Out of the Ruins: The Emergence of Radical Informal Learning Spaces

 Editors: Robert H. Haworth and John M. Elmore

 Page count: 288

 Contemporary educational practices and policies across the world are heeding the calls of Wall Street for more corporate control, privatization, and standardized accountability.
 There are definite shifts and movements towards more capitalist interventions of efficiency and an adherence to market fundamentalist values within the sphere of public education.
 In many cases, educational policies are created to uphold and serve particular social, political, and economic ends.
 Schools, in a sense, have been tools to reproduce hierarchical, authoritarian, and hyper-individualistic models of social order.
 From the industrial era to our recent expansion of the knowledge economy, education has been at the forefront of manufacturing and exploiting particular populations within our society.